tholian-network/stealth/README.md

 uses a Webview that is preinstalled on your target Operating System.

-It is heavily recommended to use [Ungoogled Chromium](https://ungoogled-software.github.io) as a Webview if you want to run Stealth on a Desktop target environment.
+It is heavily recommended to use [Ungoogled Chromium](https://ungoogled-software.github.io) as a Webview if you want to run Stealth via [browser/browser.mjs](/browser/browser.mjs).

 (Links will be inserted here once the Stealth releases are ready for the public)